 Companies can spend a lot of money on catchy phrases which inform brand identity and can be helpful for your employees and customers.
 But ultimately they are just capturing that spark that got you started.

 Stick it on a poster or write it on the wall.
 Keep the main thing, the main thing.

 Planning ahead – turning vision in to strategy

 Entrepreneurs can be spontaneous creatures.
 They love starting things.
 But hate maintaining them.
 However failing to plan means planning to fail.
-Implementing that vision into a viable strategy is usually the next stumbling block.
+Implementing that vision and following a business continuity plan and turning it into a viable strategy is usually the next stumbling block.
 Often that takes a third party – business coach or partner – to provide the objectivity to create manageable achievable targets but a little time and effort can go a long way.

 People – growth versus culture